Deceased Ministers

 50 Year Licensed Recognition 2009

 Robert (Bob) was born and raised in CO.
 He was just nine years old when he was saved, baptized in water and in the Holy Spirit.
 Bob and Charlene married in 1957, while they were teenagers.
-Bob graduated from Bethany Bible College (year?) (first ministry in Oregon?)
+Bob graduated from Bethany Bible College.
 In 1973, the Pagetts moved to Santa Cruz and began to pastor First Assembly of God (Christian Life Center), where they served until 1990.
 Under Bob’s leadership, the church constructed 22 missions projects around the world, and over 45 people entered full-time ministry!
 In 1990, Bob and Charlene founded Assist International, completing over 150 humanitarian projects in over 60 countries.
 This includes: High-tech Medical Installations (procurement, training, maintenance), Essential Infrastructure (power, water, capacity expansion), and caring for widows and orphans, and those with HIV/AIDS.
 They built Orphan Family Villages in Romania, Uganda, and Thailand.
 Assist International has been recognized by the United States Senate for its humanitarian activities—a ministry now led by his daughter and son-in-law, Reverends Michelle and Ralph Sudfeld.
 In addition, Bob served the NCN District in various capacities, including the Board of Trustees for Bethany University, the World Missions Board, and the finance board.
 Charlene and the family are profoundly grateful for who Bob was and for the legacy he leaves behind.

 Jack A. Parks